The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 These don’t replace a clinical evaluation.
 They’re useful for understanding probabilistic risk, not for generating a retirement planning number on their own.

 No calculator claims perfect accuracy.
-The SSA Actuarial Life Table is the most widely used baseline for population-level planning, but it only accounts for age and gender.
-The tools above incorporate individual health and lifestyle factors that population averages can’t capture.
+The SSA Actuarial Life Table is the most widely used baseline for population-level planning, but it’s built on two variables — sex and date of birth.
+The tools above incorporate individual factors that population averages can’t capture.
+Running two or three of them and comparing where they agree gives you a more defensible baseline than relying on any one.

 Most retirement calculators use a single life expectancy assumption: often the SSA median for your age and gender.
 Knowing what that assumption is, and whether it reflects your actual situation, matters more than most people realize.
 The Boldin Planner lets you set your own goal age and model different longevity scenarios side by side, so you can see what changes if you live to 85 versus 95.

 Longevity estimates should shift as your health situation changes.
 Checking in annually keeps your retirement picture calibrated, and any significant health development is worth running through the numbers again.
+Updating your life expectancy assumption after a major diagnosis, surgery, or meaningful improvement in health can change how much risk you’re carrying — and whether your plan still holds.

 U.S. life expectancy fell sharply during the COVID-19 pandemic, then rebounded.
-According to the CDC’s NCHS Data Brief 548, published January 2026, life expectancy at birth reached 79 years in 2024, an all-time high that fully surpasses the pre-pandemic peak.
+According to the CDC’s NCHS Data Brief 548, published January 2026, life expectancy at birth reached 79 years in 2024 — an all-time high that fully surpasses the pre-pandemic peak.

 Take financial wellness into your own hands and do it yourself retirement planning: easy, comprehensive, reliable.